 All parties agreed to apply Chinese law to the dispute.
 The Ningbo Maritime Court, therefore, applied Chinese law to this case.
 One of the issues was who should be liable for the payment of the clean-up operation.
 The court applied the Bunker Oil Convention and Oil Pollution Provisions.
 According to paragraph 3 of article 1, article 2, and paragraph 1 of article 3 of the Bunker Oil Convention, the shipowner and bareboat charterer shall be liable for pollution damage caused by any bunker oil on board.
 Article 4 of the Oil Pollution Provisions provides that, in the case of oil pollution damage resulting from a collision of vessels that are both at fault, the victim may request that the shipowners of discharging vessels bear full compensation liability.
 Therefore, it was held that Provence Limited, as the shipowner, and CMA CGM, as the bareboat charterer of the vessel CMA CGM Florida, should be liable for bunker oil pollution caused by the vessel and bear the reasonable cost for the clean-up operations in this case.
 The vessel Chou Shan was not the discharging vessel, and thus, the shipowner should not bear joint and several liability for the clean-up operations.

 Xin’An Shipping, Provence Limited, and CMA CGM appealed.
 The Zhejiang High People’s Court, as the appellate court, dismissed the appeal.
 The appellate court pointed out that article 4 of the Oil Pollution Provisions adopts the principle of “who spills oil is who is liable” for oil pollution liability, and the trial court had correctly applied this principle for determining the liability of Provence Limited and CMA CGM for the clean-up operation costs by Xin’An Shipping.
-There was no legal basis for Xin’An Shipping’s claim that Rockwell Shipping should bear the joint and several or 50% of the liability for the costs of the clean-up operations.
+There was no legal basis for Xin’An Shipping’s claim that Rockwell Shipping should bear the joint and several liability for the costs of the clean-up operations.

 Xin’An Shipping applied to the SPC for retrial of the case, bringing up two core issues.
 The first core issue was whether, if the colliding vessels were all at fault and one vessel discharged oil, the shipowner of the non-discharging vessel could be held liable for oil pollution caused by the collision.
 The second core issue was if the non-discharging vessel were to be found liable, what liability the non-discharging vessel should bear.
 The SPC upheld the decisions of the trial court and the appellate court that Provence Limited, as the shipowner, and CMA CGM, as the bareboat charterer of the discharging vessel, should be liable for the clean-up operation costs.
 The SPC, however, held that the trial court and the appellate court were in error by holding that Rockwell Shipping should not be liable for the costs.